Miners and retailers help FTSE to climb to 2-week high

 sector note from Societe Generale.
 J. Sainsbury rose

-after the bank raised its stance on the stock to "buy" from
+index, after the bank raised its stance on the stock to "buy"

-"hold" and lifted its target price to 315 pence from 260 pence.
+from "hold" and lifted its target price to 315 pence from 260

 "We think that the group's profile is more resilient than